damies13/rfswarm/Doc/configuration_files_manager.md

 In this section heading you will find the settings for the general structure and flow of the test that you want to perform.

 #### Upload Mode
-This setting determines the way in which files will be transferred to the manager.
+This setting determines the way in which files will be transferred from the Agent to the Manager.
 The options are: def (All Deferred), err (On Error Only), imm (Immediately).
-For more information follow: [rfswarm Manager](rfswarm_manager.md#settings-for-the-scenario-and-rfswarm-image)
+For more information follow: [rfswarm Manager: settings for the scenario](rfswarm_manager.md#settings-for-the-scenario-and-rfswarm-image)
 ```ini
 uploadmode = err
 ```

 #### Script Count
-This setting describes the number of created script indexes in the Manager "Plan" screen.
+This setting describes the number of created script indices in the Manager "Plan" screen.
 This number must match the actual number of tests/tasks groups that were configured and should be edited with care.
 ```ini
 scriptcount = 2
 ```

 #### Monitor Time Before
 This setting is not visible by default in the Manager's configuration file and must be configured via the Manager's "Monitor" menu screen once configured, this option will appear.
-Here, the monitoring time before the test is set in seconds.
-For more information follow: [rfswarm Manager](rfswarm_manager.md)
+This setting determines the monitoring time before the tests start and is given in seconds.
+For more information follow: [rfswarm Manager: monitoring](rfswarm_manager.md#monitoring)
 ```ini
 monitortimebefore = 60
 ```

 #### Monitor Time After
-This setting is not visible by default in the Manager's configuration file and must be configured via the Manager's "Monitor" menu screen once configured, this option will appear.
+This setting is not visible by default in the Manager's configuration file and must be configured via the Manager's "Monitor" menu screen.
+Once configured, this option will appear.
-Here, the monitoring time after the test is set in seconds.
-For more information follow: [rfswarm Manager](rfswarm_manager.md)
+This setting determines the post-test monitoring time and is given in seconds.
+For more information follow: [rfswarm Manager: monitoring](rfswarm_manager.md#monitoring)
 ```ini
 monitortimeafter = 120
 ```

 #### Monitor Count
-This setting is not visible by default in the Manager's configuration file and must be configured via the Manager's "Monitor" menu screen once configured, this option will appear.
+This setting is not visible by default in the Manager's configuration file and must be configured via the Manager's "Monitor" menu screen.
+Once configured, this option will appear.
-This setting describes the number of created monitoring script indexes in the Manager "Monitor" screen.
+This setting describes the number of created monitoring script indices in the Manager "Monitor" screen.
 This number must match the actual number of monitoring tests/tasks groups that were configured and should be edited with care.
 ```ini
 monitorcount = 3
 ```

-#### Graph List
+#### Scenario Graph List
 This setting is not visible by default in the Manager's scenario file and will appear after saving the scenario file when at least one graph was open before the Manager was closed.
 These graphs settings are saved in the scenario file, and their order is reproduced here.
-This setting is used by the Manager to give the user the ability to reopen these graphs via "Graph" > "Scenario"
+This setting is used by the Manager to give the user the ability to reopen these graphs via: "Graph" > "Scenario".
 ```ini
 graphlist = 68193c4e-1
 ```